resourced/resourced.github.io/content-docs/installation-user-day-1.md

 This database is partitioned monthly.

-## By the end of day 1:
+## By the end of day 1

+You should expect to have completed:

-1. Create all the databases.
+1. Creation of all the databases.

-2. Create all the credentials for master daemon to use to connect.
+2. Creation of all the PostgreSQL credentials for master daemon to use.

-3. Configure `pg_hba.conf` correctly so master daemon hosts can access the databases.
+3. The configuration of `pg_hba.conf` so master daemon hosts can access the databases.